nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - Channelized: Pertaining to or having channels, especially in a structured or organized manner.

-### Expanded Definition and Usage\nNanochannels are pivotal in advancing technologies that require precise control and manipulation of substances at the molecular level.
+### Expanded Definition and Usage:
+Nanochannels are pivotal in advancing technologies that require precise control and manipulation of substances at the molecular level.
 In biomedical applications, nanochannels enhance the efficacy of drug formulations by controlling the timing and location of drug release, potentially reducing side effects and improving patient compliance.
 In the field of analytical chemistry, nanochannels boost the sensitivity and specificity of detection methods, enabling the identification of single molecules or trace amounts of substances.
 Moreover, nanochannels are instrumental in studying fundamental biochemical processes by mimicking cellular environments, thus providing insights into molecular interactions and dynamics.